trilitech/tezos-unity-sdk/README.md

 The Tezos SDK supports Desktop, Android, iOS, and browsers.
 Beyond allowing game developers to interact with the Tezos blockchain, this SDK is a helpful resource for developing any Tezos decentralized application (dApp).

+### Install from unitypackage file

+You can install TezosUnitySdk via `.unitypackage` file.
+To load a package from a unitypackage file:

+* Go to [Releases](https://github.com/trilitech/tezos-unity-sdk/releases) page and download the latest `TezosUnitySdk.unitypackage`.
+* Open your project in Unity Editor.
+* Double-click the `TezosUnitySdk.unitypackage` file to import it into the current project.

 ### Install from a Git URL

 You can install the UPM package via directly Git URL.
 To load a package from a Git URL: